-All staff are DBS checked on application and cannot undertake tasks within school until all checks are completed satisfactorily.
-The DBS checks aim to help organisations in the public, private and voluntary sectors by identifying candidates who may be unsuitable to work with children or other vulnerable members of society.
+All staff at the school who carry out intimate care will have been subject to an enhanced Disclosure and Barring Service (DBS) with a barred list check before appointment, as well as other checks on their employment history and cannot undertake tasks within school until all checks are completed satisfactorily.
+These checks aim to help organisations in the public, private and voluntary sectors by identifying candidates who may be unsuitable to work with children or other vulnerable members of society.